 About the Department

-The Department of Biochemistry and Molecular Biology and Department of Immunology and Microbiology merged in January 2017 to form the new Department of Microbiology, Immunology, and Biochemistry.
+The Department of Biochemistry and Molecular Biology and Department of Immunology and Microbiology merged in January 2017 to form the new Department of Biochemistry, Microbiology and Immunology.

 While we build a unified website, information about our programs, students, staff, and faculty will remain available at our legacy websites: